vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Thursday 2026-04-02, I skipped all exercises to be able to fit meal prep in the early afternoon after a work meeting.

+## 2026-04-08: skipped all exercises to fit meal prep in the afternoon after some health work

+On Wednesday 2026-04-08, I skipped all exercises so that I could fit in some health work in the early afternoon and then do meal prep.